alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 Whereas window content transitions are governed by changes to view visibility, shared element transitions must listen for and react to a view's location and size.
 As a result, the `ChangeBounds`, `ChangeTransform`, `ChangeClipBounds`, and `ChangeImageTransform` transitions are usually good options to use; in fact, you will probably find that sticking with the default [`@android:transition/move`][Move] transition will work fine in most cases.

+### Conclusion

+In the next post, we will introduce the Activity & Fragment Transition API and will also discuss a number of important concepts to understand while working with Activity & Fragment Transitions.

 ### TODO list:

 * **TODO: explain the concept of "target views" as well?**